dirksan28/Scenic2DashCanEmu/README.md

 ![Build Status](https://github.com/dirksan28/Scenic2DashCanEmu/actions/workflows/ci.yml/badge.svg)

 # A low-cost DIY CAN bus emulator for Renault Scenic 2 dashboard repair

   *My personal contribution to the right to repair initiative.*
+<BR><BR>

+## Subject
+These dashboards have a tendency to fail at least once over the vehicle’s lifespan.
+For repair purposes, a method is required to power and operate them on a workbench.
+The DIY CAN bus emulator introduced here serves this purpose.

 ## Features
-- Build to test your Renault Scenic 2 dashboard during and after repair
+- Designed to test your Renault Scénic II dashboard during and after repair
-- Powers up your dashboard without the need for installation in the car
+- Powers up the dashboard without requiring installation in the vehicle
-- Large test sequence that shows saved km/mileage on startup (see video)
+- Includes an extended test sequence that displays the stored mileage at startup (see video)
-- If connected to a serial console, timestamp and message logging on screen
+- Outputs timestamped messages to a serial console when connected
-- Supports standalone operation with a charging adapter
+- Supports standalone operation using a standard charging adapter

 \
 [![](./pics/RenaultScenic2CAN-BusEmulatorDIYonGitHub-low.gif)](https://vimeo.com/568058419 "CAN bus - Emulator in action - Click to watch on Vimeo!")